 VUNG TAU CARGO c.1690 – 1700 Kangxi Porcelain

-- Probably Christie`s Amsterdam, The Vung Tau Cargo, Chinese Export Porcelain, April 1992.
-No label but with excavation numbering to the base and inside cover.
-A Private English Collection of Chinese Blue and White Porcelain.
+- Christie`s Amsterdam, The Vung Tau Cargo, Chinese Export Porcelain, April 1992.
+Label to base lot 273.
+The original lot consisted of nine vase.

 - Stock number